beukueb/des_docs/docs/exploration.md

 ## Knowledgebase Exploration

-DES_rv is a web based application.
-To start exploring, inside your browser open the [home page](https://www.cbrc.kaust.edu.sa/des-rv).
-This will take you to the knowledgebase opening screen as shown in Figure 4 for *DES-rv*.
+DES_rod is a web based application.
+To start exploring, inside your browser open the [home page](https://www.cbrc.kaust.edu.sa/des-rod).
+This will take you to the knowledgebase opening screen as shown in Figure 4 for *DES-rod*.
 To navigate through the knowledgebase, you can use the main menu as shown in the figure 5.

 ![Knowledgebase opening screen](images/des_start.png "Figure 4.
 Knowledgebase opening screen")